Teea12/LITA-Capstone-Project2/README.md

 Summary Report for Subscription Type and Sum of Revenue
 ![image](https://github.com/user-attachments/assets/1b0a4bc8-5f18-4f3a-9a03-39d6fb8bbc20)

+Summary Report of Region and Revenue
 ![image](https://github.com/user-attachments/assets/b8a73280-2cd7-4829-80b6-1a198e5e1b6d)

+Summary Report of Subscription start and Sum of Revenue
 ![image](https://github.com/user-attachments/assets/f7e76413-9430-47fc-9b37-30eda3252a1b)

 Summary Report of Subscription end and Sum of Revenue